vcamelblue2/Cle.js/README.md

  }
 ```

-in case of "scope" selector it can be omitted as it's the default:
+In case of "scope" selector it can be omitted as it's the default:

 ```javascript
 {